ProfessionalWiki/AutomatedValues/README.md

 [Wikibase] extension that allows defining rules to automatically set labels or aliases based on Statement values.

+[Professional.Wiki] created and maintains Automated Values.
+We provide [Wikibase hosting], [Wikibase development] and [Wikibase consulting].

-Automated Values has been created and is maintained by [Professional.Wiki].
-The Luxembourg Ministry of Culture funded initial development.
+Automated Values was created for the Luxembourg Ministry of Culture, who funded initial development.

 You can find a demo of this extension at https://automated.wikibase.wiki